Lisbon, New York

 Lisbon is a town in St. Lawrence County, New York, United States.
 The population was 4,102 at the 2010 census.

 By some accounts, the town is named after Lisbon, the capital of Portugal.
-However, the 1810 US Census for the town shows the town's name as Lisburn, which is a city located in Northern Ireland adjacent to the capital of Belfast.
-Belfast was the birthplace of Alexander Macomb, the prosperous New York City merchant of Loyalist sympathies.
-Earlier in 1791, he purchased much of Northern New York along the St. Lawrence River and Lake Ontario, which the state had released for public sale after cession of the land by the Iroquois.
+However, the 1810 US Census for the town shows its name as "Lisburn".
+This is the same as a city in Northern Ireland, adjacent to the capital of Belfast.

+The Irish city is the more likely namesake, since Belfast was the birthplace of Alexander Macomb, a prosperous New York City merchant of Loyalist sympathies who was instrumental in land speculation in Northern New York.
+In 1791, he had purchased much of the territory along the St. Lawrence River and Lake Ontario, which the state had released for public sale after forced cession of the land by the Iroquois nations following United States independence in the American Revolution.
 With partners, Macomb sold the land for development.
 The Town of Lisbon is in the northern part of the county and is northwest of Canton.

 History

+The area along the St. Lawrence River had been occupied by Iroquoian peoples, as noted by early French explorers.
+They are thought to have been defeated by members of the Five Nations of the Iroquois Confederacy who dominated the area of present-day New York state west of Albany.
+They preserved this area as hunting ground and conducted fur trading with French colonists along the river.

-The first European-American settler arrived around 1799.
+The first European-American settlers arrived around 1799.
 Many migrants arrived in the area from New England and were eager to buy land.
+Demand had risen during the American Revolution.
 Macomb and his partners believed that upstate New York was strategic for prosperous development, as they were depending on the growing trade with Canada across the St. Lawrence River and Lake Ontario.

-Two factors worked against this: the War of 1812, preceded by the Embargo Act of 1807 (which damaged the upstate economy because trade with Upper Canada was prohibited); and the construction of the Erie Canal in 1824, which enabled transportation between areas accessible to the Great Lakes and New York City.
-Development and population flowed west.
+Two factors worked against this: due to rising tensions with Great Britain, the US government passed the Embargo Act of 1807, prohibiting trade with Britain (and including the Canadian colonies.
+While smuggling across the lakes and rivers occurred, the act suppressed trade with Canada, as did the War of 1812 and restrictions afterward.
+The completion of the Erie Canal in 1824 shifted growth and development to the Great Lakes area, as it opened trade from that area through Central New York, connecting with the Hudson River and New York City.
+Migrant populations were drawn to the west.

 The Town of Lisbon was the first town in the county; it was formed in 1801, before the county was established.
 The former Lisbon Railroad Depot, now operated as the town museum, was listed on the National Register of Historic Places in 2000.
 Also listed are the Lisbon Town Hall, the United Presbyterian Church, and the Hepburn Library of Lisbon.
+The Presbyterian Church, essentially the national church of Scotland, was a sign of settlement in the area by ethnic Scots-Irish people from Scotland and Ireland.